Chapaev (film): Style

 Chapayev follows the socialist realist style, the dominant form of art in the Soviet Union during the time period.
 To maintain a "realistic" depiction of the world, the camera work is predictable and repetitive, almost mechanical.

 The relationship between Chapayev and Furmanov, which is central to the plot of the film, is typical for a Soviet socialist realist film.
 Both men are supremely competent in their respective roles as commander and commissar.
 Chapayev is a heroic figure who represents the common Russian man; he is uneducated, he swears, and he acts disorderly.
 In contrast, Furmanov, who represents the Party and Communist ideology, is more orderly and domineering; in scenes where the two interact, Furmanov is positioned higher in the frame to indicate his superior status.

 Reception

 Chapaev premiered on 6 November 1934, in the Leningrad cinema "Titan"; it quickly became one of the most popular films in the Soviet Union.
 Within the first year it was watched by 30 million people in the USSR alone.
-Such was the popularity of the film that an editorial in Pravda on 21 November proclaimed, "The whole country is watching Chapaev".
+Such was the popularity of the film that an editorial in Pravda on 21 November proclaimed, "The whole country will watch Chapaev".

 It was awarded "Best Foreign Film" by the US National Board of Review in 1935 and the Grand-Prix of the Paris World Fair in 1937.

 In a 1978 poll of cinema critics, the film was considered one of the best 100 films in history.